Divers find body in Texas river of Audrii Cunningham, 11-year-old girl missing since last week

 Divers have recovered the body of 11-year-old Audrii Cunningham from a Texas river days after the girl went missing, and authorities are preparing to file a murder charge against a friend of her father who lived on her family’s property, a sheriff said Tuesday afternoon.

 Polk County Sheriff Byron Lyons said Audrii's body was found by divers during a search in the Trinity River in a rural area north of Houston.
-Her body was found about 10 miles (16 kilometers) from her home on near Lake Livingston.
+Her body was located about 10 miles (16 kilometers) from her home near Lake Livingston.

 "My heart aches with this news,” Lyons said.